 * @param parameterName the name of the parameter

 * Java programming language.
-If the value was SQL NULL
+If the value was SQL NULL, the

 * @exception SQLException if a database access error occurs,